An Ultimate Guide to Software Test Plan Document:

 |Risk mitigation plans are drawn|

-|Exit criteria =>||When to stop testing|
+|Exit criteria =>||When to stop testing?|

-Sample Test Plan Document for OrangeHRM Project
+Sample Test Plan Document For A Live Project

-A sample Test plan template document is created for our “ORANGEHRM VERSION 3.0 – MY INFO MODULE” Project and attached below.
+A sample Test Plan template document is created for our “ORANGEHRM VERSION 3.0 – MY INFO MODULE” Project and attached below.
 Please take a look at it.
 Additional comments have been added to the document in Red to explain the sections.

 Download Test Plan Sample: